 Do the words you choose mislead your readers?
 Does your writing cause people to say, “What?” instead of, “I understand”?

 In today’s competitive business environment, it’s vital to write and speak in a way that shows others that you are organized, clear and concise.
-Other benefits or being clear and concise include: a greater level of productivity, increased job satisfaction, potential for advancement, and more internal and external customer satisfaction.
+Other benefits or being clear and concise include: a greater level of productivity, increased job satisfaction, potential for advancement, as well as more internal and external customer satisfaction.

 Some experts estimate that the US economy wastes $75 billion annually due to poor English speaking skills.
 Others say that 80 percent of corporate waste can be tied directly to ineffective communications.
 In written and spoken communications, the goal is to reduce waste and contribute to making a more positive workplace.

 Poor communication at work causes: absenteeism, turnover, conflict, tension, low productivity, complaints, wasted time, and low morale.
 Proper communication positively impacts every part of the organization: leadership, sales, external customer service, and the day-to-day interactions of all internal customers.
 By addressing and resolving communication problems now, you and your business are moving toward building a more pleasant workplace environment and saving money at the same time.